-ICE rule on international students is rescinded!!
-According to the Sevis Savvy, an international student advisor, below is the list of defendants and what Harvard and MIT asked for in the lawsuit.
-As you can see, Chad Wolf, who has proposed anti-immigration policies, is accused and Harvard-MIT wanted to have defendants to cover the fees.
+ICE rule on international students is rescinded!
+According to Sevis Savvy, an international student advisor, below is the list of defendants and what Harvard and MIT asked for in the lawsuit.
+As you can see, Chad Wolf, who has proposed anti-immigration policies, is accused, and Harvard-MIT wanted to have defendants to cover the fees.
 Small things but fun to know:

 A list of 4 defendants:

-United States Immigration and Customs Enforcement is a division of the United States Department of Homeland Security
+- United States Immigration and Customs Enforcement (a division of the United States Department of Homeland Security)

 A list of what Harvard-MIT asked for: